 Students who are eligible for the Student Entrepreneurship Scheme may apply to the Examination Board, among others, for facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance for education components, working in groups and an adjusted internship.

-These facilities should be sought from from the Examination Board and reported to the student career counsellor (SLB).

-Advice regarding the continuation of studies may be deferred for students with entrepreneur status (see article 32)
+These facilities should be sought from the Examination Board and reported to the private mentor.
+Advice regarding the continuation of studies may be deferred for students with entrepreneur status (see Article 32)